-The bill authorizes any party to any proceeding instituted pursuant to the bill who is aggrieved in any of the proceedings of the county board of revision under the bill to file an appeal in the court of common pleas pursuant to the general Appellate Procedure Act (R.C.
-Chapter 2505.) and the Little Administrative Procedure Act (R.C.
+The bill authorizes any party to any proceeding instituted pursuant to the bill who is aggrieved in any of the proceedings of the county board of revision under the bill to file an appeal in the court of common pleas pursuant to the General Appeals Law (R.C.
+Chapter 2505.) and the Appeals from Orders of Administrative Officers Law (R.C.
 Chapter 2506.), upon a final order of foreclosure and forfeiture by the board of revision.
 A final order of foreclosure and forfeiture is deemed to occur upon confirmation of any sale or upon confirmation of any transfer to a community development organization, a municipal corporation, or a township under the bill.
-The appeal is de novo and may include issues raised or adjudicated in the proceedings before the board of revision as well as other issues that are raised for the first time on appeal and that are pertinent to the property that is the subject of those proceedings.
+An appeal must proceed as an appeal de novo and may include issues raised or adjudicated in the proceedings before the board of revision as well as other issues that are raised for the first time on appeal and that are pertinent to the property that is the subject of those proceedings.